 Once done with its background research, SST adopts an entire village and introduces several life-altering initiatives, while keeping a check on the ongoing government macro initiatives like ‘Make in India’, ‘Digital India’, and ‘Swachh Bharat Abhiyan’.

-For example, other than all the economic development programs, that SST, in Padavedu, was responsible for, it also had a keen focus on segregation of degradable and non-degradable waste, and in the process, collects over a 100 tons of vermicompost every month.
+For example, other than all the economic development programs, that SST, in Padavedu, was responsible for, it also had a keen focus on the segregation of degradable and non-degradable waste, and in the process, collects over 100 tons of vermicompost every month.